AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_android.md

 ### Use raw audio data APIs

+Take the following steps to use raw audio data APIs for custom audio rendering.

 #### Prerequisites

 Ensure that you have implemented the raw audio data function in your project.
 For details, see [Raw Audio Data](raw_audio_data_android).